GlennKnight/inline_pseudo/README.md

 **License:**

-This library is licensed under the ISC License (see LICENSE file for details).
+This library is licensed under the MIT License (see LICENSE file for details).

 **Contributions:**